L’eredità culturale di Cirillo e Metodio

 The most striking dominant feature of the Šaštín-Stráže town and an important place of pilgrimage is the monumental complex of sacral buildings consisting of the Basilica of Our Lady of the Seven Sorrows, the former monastery of Pavlínov with farm buildings, the chapels of Our Lady of the Seven Sorrows and the Pieta sculpture.
 The Minor Basilica of the Virgin Mary of the Seven Sorrows is one of the most important churches in Slovakia.
 Construction began in 1736.

 St. Nicolas´ Basilica, Trnava

 The silhouette of Trnava consists of the towers of many churches, for which the city is nicknamed… Little Rome.
 A significant monument is the Basilica of St. Nicolas, whom the people of Trnava do not say otherwise than the Rough Church.
 It has become an important place of pilgrimage.
-Even today we can still admire frescoes from this period in the church vestibule, Gothic portals or tracery windows, leaf bolts of the vaults hiding human faces, a small stone baptismal font or the bell of St. Stephen in one of the towers.
+Even today we can still admire frescoes from this period in the church vestibule, Gothic portals or tracery windows, leaf bolts of the vaults hiding human faces.

 Archaeological museum Veliki Preslav

 The court complex in Preslav is assumed to be much more impressive than the one in Pliska.
 It has been built for 28 years.18 Around Preslav four monasteries were identified in the fortified Inner City, and six more on the outside.
 These complexes are dated to the end of the 9th and the beginning of the 10th century.
 They were part of the famous Preslav Literary School.